proggod/VideoViewer/VideoViewer/README.md

   - Preview changes before applying
   - Batch processing (20, 50, 100, 200, or all files)
   - Automatic space cleanup and normalization
+- **MKV to MP4 conversion** - Fast remuxing for compatible files:
+  - Detects MKV files with H.264/H.265 video
+  - No re-encoding for supported codecs (very fast)
+  - Progress tracking with file-by-file status
+  - Original files backed up as .mkv.bak
+- **Batch screenshot generation** - Create thumbnails automatically:
+  - Generates screenshots at random times (1-2 minutes into video)
+  - Only processes videos without existing thumbnails
+  - Shows preview of each screenshot as it's created
+  - Stop button to cancel batch processing
 - **Right-click delete** - Remove videos with confirmation dialog
 - **Inline rename** - Click any filename to edit it directly